 “The Music in Me: Children’s Recitals From Classical to Latin, Jazz To Zydeco” is an HBO documentary film featuring our own Guyland Leday released in 2006 and still airs today.
 Terrance can also be seen on this fabulous film.
 PDF New York Times feature about the project here: Guyland Leday NYTimes.
 We are doc film fanatics around here.
 That’s our reality TV!
 We are here to tell you that HBO doc films are the highest quality and we know firsthand how much time, the mostly female, creative team from HBO invested in this project.
 We were at their side every step of the way as they experienced Guyland and Louisiana rural Creole culture for the first time.
 The New York Times article about the project can be found here!

-We also book some of the most skilled and professional zydeco artists at events around the world and consult on projects that positively support them.
+For those presenting zydeco music and culture, we also book some of the most skilled and professional zydeco artists at events around the world and consult on projects that positively support them.

 MusicMatters wishes to thank our friend and attorney Gary McGoffin, of McGoffin Durio Law Firm, Lafayette, LA for his generosity in helping us create our 501c3 non profit corporation.
 We gained our tax exemption status under the umbrella of The National Folk Alliance, Memphis, TN.